MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_01_explore_azure_ad.md

 In this task, you’ll learn how to create a new user in Azure Active Directory and explore some of services that can be managed at the user level.

 1. Go to the Contoso – Microsoft Azure tab that is open on your browser.
-If you previously closed the tab, open a browser page and in the address bar, enter https://portal.azure.com and select Azure Active Directory.
+If you previously closed the tab, open a browser page and in the address bar, enter https://portal.azure.com and select **Azure Active Directory**.
 You should be logged in as admin in the Azure portal; if not, sign back in.

 1. From the left navigation pane, select **Users**.
 Notice that your tenant is already configured with users.